kassemanis/DynamicPyramid/README.md

 ## Credits

-This project was created by Bouali Kassem Anis as part of the Advanced Reinforcement Learning Course/Subject, @the Faculty of Informatics, University of Debrecen.
+This project was created by Bouali Kassem Anis as part of the Computer Graphics Course/Subject, @the Faculty of Informatics, University of Debrecen.

 ## License